-Table 69: WBM "Ethernet Configuration" Page - "Switch Configuration" Group
+Table 77: WBM "Ethernet Configuration" Page - "Switch Configuration" Group

-Parameters Explanation Enable or disable mirroring of the data traffic between the ports.
+Parameters Explanation Port Mirror Enable or disable mirroring of the data traffic between the ports.
 None Both ETHERNET ports are operating normally.
-Port Mirror X1 The entire data traffic between X1 and the PFC system is mirrored at port X2.
-X2 The entire data traffic between X2 and the PFC system is mirrored at port X1. aging time of unused entries in the list resses with a port assignment to external network stations.
-This field is only enabled in "switched" mode.
-Fast Fast Aging aging is only effective in this mode.
-Disabled An unused address entry becomes obsolete after 200 seconds.
-Enabled An unused address entry becomes obsolete after 800 microseconds.
+X1 The entire data traffic between X1 and the PFC system is mirrored at port X2.
+X2 The entire data traffic between X2 and the PFC system is mirrored at port X1.
 You can set the broadcast limit for protection against overloads.
-Broadcast Protection Disabled No broadcast packet limit broaucast Protection 1 % 5 % Limits incoming broadcast packets to the selected percentage of the total possible data throughput (10/100 Mbit) You can set traffic. the basic limitation of the incoming data Rate Limit Disabled No limitation of the incoming data traffic 64 kbps 99 mbps Limits the incoming data traffic to the entered value
+Broadcast Protection Disabled No broadcast packet limit 1 % 5 % Limits incoming broadcast packets to the selected percentage of the total possible data throughput (10/100 Mbit) Rate Limit You can set the basic limitation of the incoming data traffic.
+Disabled No limitation of the incoming data traffic 64 kbps 99 mbps Limits the incoming data traffic to the entered value